Alabama Car Accident Lawyer

 Motor vehicle accidents are among the leading causes of death and serious injury in Alabama and the United States.
 They are traumatic experiences that can change your life forever—and at great personal and financial cost.

 If your accident wasn’t your fault, you shouldn’t have to foot the bill for the resulting damages.
-Your injuries may be severe and your expenses massive, but with the help of an Alabama car accident lawyer, you can hold the at-fault parties accountable and relieve your financial stress.
+Your injuries may be severe and your expenses massive, but with the help of an Alabama car accident attorney, you can hold the at-fault parties accountable and relieve your financial stress.

 Our team at the Henry Dailey Law Firm will treat you with the respect you deserve while explaining every step of the personal injury claim process.
 We’ll do everything in our power to see to it that you’re fairly compensated.

-Causes of Car Crashes
+Causes of Crashes

 First, we need to determine the causes of your Alabama auto wreck.
 Doing so will likely help us identify the at-fault parties you should name in your claim for compensation.